Milliarcsecond-scale spectrum of the persistent radio source associated with FRB 20190417A and constraints for FRB 20181030A: Discussion

 \subsection{The $L_{\rm radio}$--|RM| relation}

-While the precise origin has yet to be determined, a physical connection between the burst source and the PRS can be generally inferred from the concurrent requirements for particle acceleration and Faraday rotation within a magnetized medium.
-In this context, \citet{yang20,yang22} proposed that both the RM of a repeating FRB and its accompanying PRS may originate from a common physical region, leading to a straightforward and nearly model-agnostic connection between the FRB RM and the PRS luminosity.
+While the precise origin has yet to be determined, a physical connection between the burst source and the PRS can be generally inferred from the concurrent requirements for particle acceleration and Faraday rotation within a magnetised medium.
+In this context, \citet{yang20,yang22} proposed that the RM of a repeating FRB and its accompanying PRS might originate in a common physical region, leading to a straightforward and nearly model-agnostic connection between the FRB RM and the PRS luminosity.
 Building upon this framework, \citet{Yang26} further developed a method that interprets the intrinsic scatter in the $L_\nu - |{\rm RM}|$ relation as a probe of nebular physics.
-This scatter reflects the growth history of the nebula, parameterized as $R \propto t^{\hat\alpha}$.
-Using a general scaling $L_\nu \propto R^\epsilon |\mathrm{RM}|$ and examining residuals from the FRB-PRS sample, one can infer the combination of the evolutionary index of $\hat\alpha|\epsilon|$.
-The latter represents the product of the nebular expansion index ($R \propto t^{\hat{\alpha}}$) and the scaling of the radio luminosity with size ($L_\nu \propto R^{\epsilon}$), offering a robust approach to discriminate between competing models of nebular evolution.
-Recent studies have also explored the use of the $L_\nu$--|{\rm RM}| relation as a potential standardizable candle for cosmological applications, although its current constraining power is limited by the small sample size, intrinsic scatter, and remaining systematic uncertainties \citep{2025ApJ...984L..40Z,2025ApJ...994..239G}.
+This scatter reflects the growth history of the nebula, parametrised as $R \propto t^{\hat\alpha}$.
+Using a general scaling $L_\nu \propto R^\epsilon |\mathrm{RM}|$ and examining residuals from the FRB-PRS sample, we can infer the combination of the evolutionary index of $\hat\alpha|\epsilon|$.
+The latter represents the product of the nebular expansion index ($R \propto t^{\hat{\alpha}}$) and the scaling of the radio luminosity with size ($L_\nu \propto R^{\epsilon}$), offering a robust approach to distinguish between competing models of nebular evolution.
+Recent studies have also explored the use of the $L_\nu$--|{\rm RM}| relation as a potential standardisable candle for cosmological applications, although its current constraining power is limited by the small sample size, intrinsic scatter, and remaining systematic uncertainties \citep{2025ApJ...984L..40Z,2025ApJ...994..239G}.